omari-kd/Environmental-Impact-on-Food-Production/README.md

 -   Ritchie, H., & Roser, M. (n.d.). *Land use and diets*.
 Our World in Data.
 Retrieved March 24, 2025, from <https://ourworldindata.org/land-use-diets#:~:text=The%20land%20use%20of%20livestock,for%20biodiversity%20and%20carbon%20sequestration.&text=In%20an%20upcoming%20article%20we,shift%20towards%20plant%2Dbased%20diets>.

--   Hannah Ritchie (2021) - “If the world adopted a plant-based diet, we would reduce global agricultural land use from 4 to 1 billion hectares” Published online at OurWorldinData.org.
+-   Hannah Ritchie (2021) - “If the world adopted a plant-based diet, we would reduce global agricultural land use from 4 to 1 billion hectares.”
+Published online at OurWorldinData.org.
 Retrieved from: '<https://ourworldindata.org/land-use-diets>' [Online Resource]

 -   Green Element. (n.d.).
 Why is eating meat bad for the environment? *Green Element*.
 Retrieved March 27, 2025, from <https://www.greenelement.co.uk/blog/why-is-eating-meat-bad-for-the-environment/>